 University of the People review and FAQ

 Welcome to the most famous, most detailed, most comprehensive review about the University of the People aka UoPeople.
-Our mission is helping you understand how UoPeople really works, i.e. one of the biggest scams in the history of online "education".
+Our mission is to help you understand how UoPeople really works—in other words, one of the biggest scams in the history of online education.
 This informative website has been online for years and still receives hundreds of letters, complaints and reports regarding the University of the People.
-If you want to join the class action lawsuit against the University of the People, send an email to the address uopeople-class-action@onlinescams.uk
+If you want to join the class action lawsuit against the University of the People, send an email to uopeople-class-action@onlinescams.uk

 Share on Facebook Share on X Share on WhatsApp Share on Telegram